twbs/bootstrap/site/content/docs/5.2/getting-started/javascript.md

 const bootstrapButton = $.fn.button.noConflict() // return $.fn.button to previously assigned value
 $.fn.bootstrapBtn = bootstrapButton // give $().bootstrapBtn the Bootstrap functionality
 ```

+Bootstrap does not officially support third-party JavaScript libraries like Prototype or jQuery UI.
+Despite `.noConflict` and namespaced events, there may be compatibility problems that you need to fix on your own.

 ### jQuery events